facebook

 2. Make the dough: Add the remaining ingredients to the sponge and mix as much as possible with a spoon.
 If the dough seems to dry, add a little more water.
 If it feels wet, add a little more bread flour.
 Make adjustments, if necessary, in small increments (one tablespoon at a time, or less).

-3. Empty dough onto a hard, flat surface and knead vigorously for five minutes, using as little four as necessary to prevent the dough from sticking.
+3. Empty dough onto a hard, flat surface and knead vigorously for five minutes, using as little flour as necessary to prevent the dough from sticking.
 This may be done using a heavy duty stand mixer with a dough hook and mixing on speed two for 5 minutes or speed one for 10 minutes.

 4. Round the dough and place back in the bowl.
 Cover and let rise until double (usually between 1-2 hours).